garynth41/Google-Data-Analytics-Professional-Certificate/README.md

 Data cleaning, problem solving, critical thinking, data ethics, and data visualization  Platforms and tools you will learn include: Presentations, Spreadsheets, SQL, Tableau and R Programming  In addition to expert training and hands-on projects, you'll complete a case study that you can share with potential employers to showcase your new skill set.

 # There are 8 Courses in this Professional Certificate
-# COURSE 1: Foundations: Data, Data, Everywhere
+COURSE 1: Foundations: Data, Data, Everywher

-# COURSE 2: Ask Questions to Make Data-Driven Decisions

-# COURSE 3: Prepare Data for Exploration
+COURSE 2: Ask Questions to Make Data-Driven Decision COURSE 3: Prepare Data for Exploratio

-# COURSE 4: Process Data from Dirty to Clean
+COURSE 4: Process Data from Dirty to Clea

-# COURSE 5: Analyze Data to Answer Questions
+COURSE 5: Analyze Data to Answer Question

-# COURSE 6: Share Data Through the Art of Visualization

-# COURSE 7: Data Analysis with R Programming
+COURSE 6: Share Data Through the Art of Visualizatio COURSE 7: Data Analysis with R Programmin

-# COURSE 8: Google Data Analytics Capstone: Complete a Case Study:
+COURSE 8: Google Data Analytics Capstone: Complete a Case Study:

 # Google